-Demographic Expansion
+Demographic expansion

 Figure 3 shows the distribution of geographic/demographic subgroups in the 2008 presidential election.
 In each of these graphs, the x- and y-axes show McCain vote and election turnout, respectively.
-Moving from left to right, we add additional demographic covariates-state and ethnicity are shown on the left, family income is added in the middle,5 and age is added on the right.6 Bubbles are sized proportionally to population, and colors indicate ethnicity: white = non-Hispanic white, black = African American, red = Hispanic, green = Other, all drawn with transparency to increase visibility.7 By the end of the full demographic expansion, $51 \times 4 \times 5 \times 4 = 4,080$ groups are plotted in on the right.
+Moving from left to right, we add additional demographic covariates-state and ethnicity are shown on the left, family income is added in the middle, and education is added on the right.
+Bubbles are sized proportionally to population, and colors indicate ethnicity: white=non-Hispanic white, black=African American, red=Hispanic, green=Other, all drawn with transparency to increase visibility.
+By the end of the full demographic expansion, $51 \times 4 \times 5 \times 5 = 5100$ groups are plotted in on the right.